Lateef Elford-Alliyu: Tranmere Rovers

-He joined Tranmere Rovers on loan on 25 November 2010.
+Elford-Alliyu joined Tranmere Rovers on loan on 25 November 2010.
 His debut for the club came on 11 December in a 1–2 home defeat to Leyton Orient.
 His loan period was then extended until 4 January 2011 and then to early February.
 He scored his first goal for the club on 8 January against Walsall.
 He scored his first brace of his career in a 2–1 win over Plymouth Argyle on 12 February 2011.

 After picking up an injury which would keep him out for the rest of the season he returned on 24 March 2011 to his parent club for treatment, ending his loan period.
 He rejoined Tranmere for a second loan spell in January 2012, for an initial one-month period.

 Bury

 On 20 February 2012, Elford-Alliyu joined Football League One side Bury on loan until the end of the season.
 Five days later on 25 February 2012, Elford-Alliyu scored on his debut in a 1–1 draw against Leyton Orient.
 His second goal came on 24 March 2012, in a 1–1 draw against Preston North End.

 On 16 May 2012, Elford-Alliyu was released by West Bromwich Albion; the club having decided not to exercise its one-year option on his contract.
-On 3 July 2012, Elford-Alliyu signed for Bury on a one-year deal.
-However, Elford-Alliyu made only five appearances and his first team opportunities was limited under new manager Kevin Blackwell, who is Richie Barker successor after he went to manage Crawley Town, which later became his future club.
+On 3 July 2012, he signed for Bury on a one-year deal.
+However, he made only five appearances and his first team opportunities were limited under new manager Kevin Blackwell, who was Richie Barker successor after Barker left to manage Crawley Town; this would later become Elford-Alliyu's future club.